Waitematā Harbour: History

 Prior to European settlement, the harbour was the site of many Tāmaki Māori pā and kāinga, including Kauri Point in Chatswood, Okā at Point Erin, Te Tō at Freemans Bay, Te Ngahuwera, Te Rerenga-oraiti at Point Britomart, and Ōrākei.
 Herald Island and Watchman Island were both settled by the Waiohua confederation.
 The Waitematā Harbour was traditionally used as a fishery used by Tāmaki Māori for sharks and snapper.
 In the late 18th century and early 19th century, the waters were fished together by Ngāti Whātua-o-Ōrākei and Ngāti Pāoa.
 In traditional legend, the Waitematā Harbour is protected by a taniwha named Ureia, who takes the form of a whale.

 The harbour has long been the main anchorage and port area for the Auckland region.
 Well-sheltered not only by the Hauraki Gulf itself but also by Rangitoto Island, the harbour offered good protection in almost all winds, and lacked dangerous shoals or major sand bars (like on the Manukau Harbour) that would have made entry difficult.
 The harbour also proved a fertile area for encroaching development, with major land reclamation undertaken, especially along the Auckland waterfront, within a few decades of the city's European founding.

 Taking the idea of the several Māori portage paths over the isthmus one step further, the creation of a canal that would link the Waitematā and Manukau harbours was considered in the early 1900s.
 Legislation (the Auckland and Manukau Canal Act 1908) was passed that would allow authorities to take privately owned land where it was deemed required for a canal.
 However, no serious work (or land take) was undertaken.
 The act was repealed on 1 November 2010.

+In 1982, a group that included leaders of the Anglican and Catholic proposed the construction of the Christ of the Ships, a 12 m bronze statue of Jesus be constructed on a reef in the Waitematā Harbour.
+The project was cancelled after facing significant opposition by Christian leaders from other denominations.

 Sewage contamination

 While the harbour has numerous beaches popular for swimming, the older-style "combined sewers" in several surrounding western suburbs dump contaminated wastewater overflows into the harbour on approximately 52 heavy-rain days a year, leading to regular health warnings at popular swimming beaches, until the outfalls have dispersed again.
-A major new project, the Central Interceptor, starting 2019, is to reduce these outfalls by about 80% once completed around 2024.
+A major project, the Central Interceptor, starting 2019, is to reduce these outfalls by about 80% once completed around 2026.